 Even so, many criminals don’t have enough funds to make bail, and what happens?
 Bonds make an entrance, which are bail monies paid by a bail bond company.
 The loan has to be secured with collateral, such as a house or a car, but still, the defendant needs to pay 10% of the bail amount, most of the time.

-All this process is made through bail bondsmen, who pay the court a portion of the bail to guarantee that the rest will be paid in case the accused disappears.
+All this process is made through bail bondsmen, who pay the court a portion of the bail to guarantee that the rest will be paid (cash bond or collateral) in case the accused disappears.

 What Is a Bail?